raspberrypilearning/3D-scene/en/step_5.md

 --- /collapse ---

-Have a look at how this project orders the sprites from front to back by using `Go [backward v] (1) layers`{:class="block3looks"} to create the feeling that the number 6 is 'at the back', while the number 1 is 'at the front':
+Have a look at how this project orders each of the sprites from front to back by using `Go backward X layers`{:class="block3looks"} to create the feeling that the number 6 is 'at the back', while the number 1 is 'at the front':

 **Numbered Layers**: [See inside](https://scratch.mit.edu/projects/445055782/editor){:target="_blank"}